ethereum-optimism/changelog/_posts/2022-03-08-kovan-system-addresses.md

 #### System Addresses

 This release adds support for two additional system addresses to our Kovan sequencer.
-System addresses are special addresses of the form `0x420...NN`, and are used for things like our cross chain messenger contract. **This change is technically a hardfork, so please upgrade your replicas as soon as possible in order to avoid a chain split.**
+System addresses are special addresses of the form `0x420...NN`, and are used for things like our cross chain messenger contract. **This change is technically a hardfork, so please upgrade your replicas to at least `0.5.14` as soon as possible in order to avoid a chain split.**

 Note that both system addresses are currently empty.
 Unupgraded nodes will continue to work until we deploy a contract at one of the system addresses.
 However, you should still upgrade as soon as possible since we might deploy a system contract at any time without warning.